What Are the Requirements to Teach English Online?By Camille Turner

 March 13, 2020

 For those of you looking for a rewarding teaching experience that’s also flexible and fun, teaching English online might be the perfect option.
-The requirements to teach English online differ from company to company and can include things like a TEFL/TESOL certification, a university degree, prior teaching experience, and proper equipment.
+The requirements to teach English online differ from company to company and can include things like TEFL certification, a university degree, prior teaching experience, and proper equipment.
 Read on to find out exactly what you need to score the perfect online teaching position!

 What qualifications do I need to be an online teacher?